syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 # Working DataForm Items Manually

-Support has been provided to generate DataFormItems manually for the defined business model using the [Items]`Link` property of the `SfDataForm` class.
-You need to set the [AutoGenerateItems]`Link` property to false to restrict the auto-generation of DataFormItems.
+You can manually create [DataFormViewItem] for the defined business model by using the [Items] property of the `SfDataForm` class.
+You should set the [AutoGenerateItems] property to false to restrict the auto-generation of [SfDataForm.Items].

 {% tabs %}
 {% highlight xaml %}